-Rules Recommended for Approval and Transmission
+Rules and Forms Recommended for Approval and Transmission

 The Advisory Committee on Appellate Rules submitted proposed amendments to Rules 8, 11, 25, 26, 28.1, 29, 31, 39, and 41, and Forms 4 and 7, with a recommendation that they be approved and transmitted to the Judicial Conference.

 Proposed amendments to these rules were circulated to the bench, bar, and public for comment in August 2016.
+The Standing Committee recommended the proposed amendments for final approval at its June 2017 meeting.

 Rules 8 (Stay or Injunction Pending Appeal), 11 (Forwarding the Record), and 39 (Costs)